yoshi314/opensuse-mini-tarball/README.md

 build.sh starts the build process (inspect the file for info how to make 32bit images on 64bit host).

-specific settings are in config/config.xml file (e.g. root password) config/config.sh is executed in generated system environment for post-processing.
+specific settings are in config/config.xml file (e.g. root password) , or config-tb/config.xml
+config/config.sh is executed in generated system environment for post-processing.
 Tweak it to your liking.

 clean.sh cleans the build dir to enable rebuilding from scratch.